HELP! My Water Heater in the Attic Is Leaking through My Ceiling!

 How to Prevent a Leak on the Water Lines Leading Away from a Water Heater

 Galvanic corrosion and electrolysis cause pinhole leaks in copper piping.
 Galvanic corrosion happens on a copper pipe when two dissimilar metals are in contact, causing the weaker metal to corrode.
-To prevent this, make sure there are no two dissimilar metals connected together without a dielectric union anywhere on the visible plumbing and if any repairs are made on the underground plumbing, that the repairs are not make by joining to dissimilar metals.
+To prevent this, make sure there are no two dissimilar metals connected together without a dielectric union anywhere on the visible plumbing and if any repairs are made on the underground plumbing, that the repairs are not made by joining to dissimilar metals.

 Electrolysis mostly happens to copper piping due to lightning.
 When lightning strikes a home or even the ground near a home, electricity will find that path of least resistance to travel and that path is most often your metal plumbing system.